The rain on the avenue des Champs Elyssés was getting heavier this late October evening.

 He looked at her.
 ‘As you wish, Ms Lavacquerie.’

-They ate and sipped, the mood decidedly mellowed but still she didn’t stay for the dessert, instead she asked him to call a car.
-He left enough on the table to cover it and then some, went to get her outer gear and his own, a car had pulled in now, she left quickly, not even bothering with the umbrella but holding her bag over her head.
+They ate and sipped, the mood decidedly mellowed but still she didn’t stay for the dessert, instead she asked him to call for a car outside.
+He left enough on the table to cover it and then some, went to get her outer gear and his own, he went out and indicated to the driver first in the rank, she shuffled out quickly, not even bothering with the umbrella but holding her bag over her head.

 Francine stretched her long legs out in bed and stared at the ceiling, Jean watching the auburn hair over the pillow and the dark expression on her brow.
-‘It’s a stand off, Jean – you’re pressurizing me to allow you to keep up this tryst and yet you won’t do the one thing I ask.’
+‘It’s a stand off, Jean – you’re trying to avoid this ultimatum over Charlotte and you don’t think I’m serious.’

 ‘Not again -’